UnclassedPenguin/jekyllsite/_posts/2021-11-24-git-commands.md

 	`$ git push origin NEWBRANCH`

 - Go to fork on Github, refresh, should be pull request button.
 Click and fill it out.

+### Branches

+- Check local branches
+	`$ git branch`

+- Create new branch
+	`$ git branch new-branch`

+- Switch to new branch
+	`$ git checkout new-branch`

+- Create and Switch to new branch in one command
+	`$ git checkout -b new-branch`

+- To merge changes made in new-branch into main first change to main `$ git checkout main`

+- Then merge
+	`$ git merge main`

+- Once everything is checked and running fine, delete the branch `$ git branch -d new-branch`